Exawind/nalu-wind/docs/source/theory/boundaryConditions.rst

 is set to -0.003 K/m, where the boundary-normal direction is pointed into the domain.

-Nalu does not solve a transport equation for temperature directly, but rather it solves one for enthalpy.
+Nalu-Wind does not solve a transport equation for temperature directly, but rather it solves one for enthalpy.
 Therfore, the boundary-normal temperature gradient condition is applied internally in the code through application of a compatible heat flux,